dyninst/spi/doc/developer/README.md

 Figure 2: Inter-process Self-propelled Instrumentation Workflow

-For inter-process instrumentation propagation, the instrumentation engine identifies communication initiation functions like [*connect*]{}, [*send*]{}, or [*write*]{} and figures out the remote host.
+For inter-process instrumentation propagation, the instrumentation engine identifies communication initiation functions like connect, send, or write and figures out the remote host.
 The instrumentation engine then contacts to the SPI daemon of the remote host on the other end of communication, which injects the agent shared library automatically into the target process.
-Then the intra-process propagation is performed inside the remote process The workflow is visualized in Figure \[fig:interinst\]
+Then the intra-process propagation is performed inside the remote process The workflow is visualized in Figure 2

 Examples
 ========

 To illustrate the ideas of Self-propelled instrumentation, we present some simple code examples that demonstrate how the API can be used.

 Writing Payload
 ---------------